 “The agency found that AquAdvantage salmon is not materially different from other Atlantic salmon and is just as safe and nutritious as non-GE salmon,” BIO said.

-“AquAdvantage salmon can be grown in contained facilities close to population centers, thus bringing fresh seafood to consumers with a reduced environmental impact.”
+“AquAdvantage salmon can be grown in contained facilities close to population centers, thus bringing fresh seafood to consumers with a reduced environmental impact, we are trying to encourage the Global Salmon Initiative.”

 “Animal biotechnology can improve livestock to require less feed, produce more protein, and reduce environmental impact, while also providing for enhanced animal health and welfare,” added BIO President and CEO Jim Greenwood.